-With a patient safety technology program serving as a central channel for team communication, providers can access event information in real-time and track trends to prevent such events from happening again in the future— contributing to an overall safer environment for patient care.
+With an incident reporting system serving as a central channel for team communication, providers can access incident information in real-time and track trends to prevent such incidents from happening again in the future— contributing to an overall safer environment for patient care.

 Interested in learning more about the true costs of patient safety events?
 Download a worksheet on Calculating the Cost of Events At Your Facility: